GeovaneJefferson/timemachine/README.md

 ### Updates

 Update checks are automatic on every launch; the application queries the backend and shows a toast notification when a new version is detected.
-You can click that notification to open the dedicated update window (or navigate to it via the sidebar) which provides release notes and a manual "Update Now" button.
-Only the settings and about‑page controls for initiating update checks have been stripped.
+The notification includes a "Tell me more" button which opens the project's GitHub releases page in the user's browser.
+The dedicated update window and sidebar update page have been removed — updates are detected and surfaced only via the notification bubble.

 ### Running for Development